-Gaze direction (Bock et al., 2008) and pointing (Louwerse & Bangerter, 2005) are two well-known cues thought to guide behaviors in human and non-human species.
+Gaze direction (Cline, 1967; Symons et al., 2004; Schweinberger et al., 2007; Todorović, 2006; Bock et al., 2008) and pointing (Louwerse & Bangerter, 2005) are two well-known cues thought to guide behaviors in human and nonhuman species.
 Gaze following is a rapid and effortless socio-cognitive behavior that serves several functions for purposes such as social interactions, social learning, collaboration, coordination, threat assessment, understanding the intentions of others, signaling what is important in the shared visual field to direct the attention of others, and communicating thoughts, judgments, emotions, desires and needs (Emery, 2000).
 Some studies have postulated that gaze cueing might be influenced by facial cues signaling status, gender, dominance, leadership, familiarity and group membership.
 For example, monkeys selectively attend more to gaze direction of individuals rated as high in social status (Shepherd et al., 2006).
-Gaze following is also an important aspect of joint attention (when two or more people are paying attention to the same entity) and allows coupling visual appearances to verbal descriptions (Bakeman & Adamson, 1984; Kobayashi & Kohshima, 1997).
+Gaze following is also a core aspect of joint attention (when two or more people are paying attention to the same entity) and allows coupling visual appearances to verbal descriptions (Bakeman & Adamson, 1984; Kobayashi & Kohshima, 1997).